 To Add the Sesame Seeds

-- Add the black sesame seeds to the dough in the stand mixer bowl.
+- Add 15 g toasted black sesame seeds (or 10 g toasted black sesame seeds for 1 square loaf) to the dough in the stand mixer bowl.
 Slowly mix on Stir for 2 minutes until the sesame seeds are well incorporated into the dough.

 To Slam and Fold